src3453/3hs88pwn4/README.md

 # 3HS88PWN4
-A core sound engine source code of 3HS88PWN4, a fantasy sound chip that written in C++
+A core sound engine source code of 3HS88PWN4, a fantasy sound chip that written in C++.
+Also called S3HS for short, 3SGUC2 for internal Sound Generation Unit.

 # 3HS88PWN4 Specifications:
 - 8-Channel 8-Operator Harmonic Synthesizer